qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 the same distance of the original one, but at a particular angle from the newly added point.
 Click the |cadConstruction| :sup:`Construction` icon or with the :kbd:`c` keyboard shortcut to enter construction mode.
-Click the recently added point, and then the first one to set a direction segment.
-Then, click on the :guilabel:`d` text box (:kbd:`d` shortcut) enter the desired distance and hit Enter.
-Click the :guilabel:`a` text box (:kbd:`a` shortcut) enter the angle you want and hit Enter.
+Click the recently added point, and then the other one to set a direction segment.
+Then, click on the :guilabel:`d` text box (:kbd:`d` shortcut) type the desired distance and press :kbd:`Enter`.
+Click the :guilabel:`a` text box (:kbd:`a` shortcut) type the angle you want and press :kbd:`Enter`.
 The mouse position will be locked both in distance and angle.

 .. only:: html